ickb/proposal/README.md

 Summing up, in the first deposit phase, these rules must be followed:

-- A **deposit** is defined as Nervos DAO deposit with an iCKB Script `{CodeHash: iCKB Script, HashType: Type, Args: Empty}`.
+- A **deposit** is defined as Nervos DAO deposit with an iCKB Logic Lock `{CodeHash: iCKB Logic Type ID, HashType: Type, Args: Empty}`.
 - Two output cells are defined **adjacent** when they have consecutive index to each other, so for example one is output cell `n` and the other is output cell `n + 1`.
 - Two adjacent deposits must be exactly clones of each other.
 - No more than 63 adjacent deposits are allowed, due to the current NervosDAO restriction.
 - A group of adjacent deposits must always be followed adjacently by its receipt.
-- A **receipt** is defined as a cell with type script iCKB Script `{CodeHash: iCKB Script, HashType: Type, Args: Empty}`, the first 12 bytes of cell data are reserved for:
+- A **receipt** is defined as a cell with iCKB Logic Type `{CodeHash: iCKB Logic Type ID, HashType: Type, Args: Empty}`, the first 12 bytes of cell data are reserved for:
   - `union_id` all zero, it's reserved for future updates to data encoding (4 bytes)
   - `receipt_count` keeps track of the quantity of immediately preceding deposits (2 bytes)
   - `receipt_amount` keeps track of the single deposit unoccupied capacity (6 bytes)

 - A receipt must be always be adjacently preceded by its deposits.
-- CellDeps must contain iCKB Dep Group comprising of: iCKB Script, Standard xUDT Script and Nervos DAO Script.
+- CellDeps must contain iCKB Dep Group comprising of: iCKB Logic Script and Nervos DAO Script.

 **Receipt data molecule encoding:**